 - Only Sane Man: Tak in the games.
 Jeera in the TV show.

 - Save the Princess: The second game appears to be a basic Save the Princess plot, with the dream world thrown in for flavor.
 Turns out there is no princess, just Pins and Needles on top of each other, and the "Horrible Beast" Tak takes out is the Dream Guardian.
 Oops.

 - Super Drowning Skills: Lok takes damage whenever he enters water in The Great Juju Challenge — not because he can't swim, but because he attracts angry fish.
 (If the water is full of gators, Tak's no better off.)

 - Tomboy and Girly Girl: Fauna and Flora

 - In the TV series Jeera and Zaria.

-- Took a Level in Jerkass: Lok bullies Tak in certain episodes of the animated series (as seen in "Bad Luck's Bad" and "Love Hurts").
+- Took a Level in Jerkass: Lok bullies Tak in certain episodes of the animated series whereas in the games he was, while obnoxious and only occasionally helpful, very supportive of Tak to the point of being a wannnabe Big Brother Mentor.

 - Those Two Bad Guys: Pins and Needles.

 - Tree Buchet: Used in the game.

 - Trick Boss: The second game has you fight Tralok in his sheep form and a herd of black sheep, before both Tak and him turn into dragons for the real battle.